Mirnin-Development/xp-bot/README.md

-# xp-bot
+# XP BOT
-An advanced aoi.js discord bot
+## An advanced discord bot wrote in aoi.js

+### This bot features economy, utilities, moderation, and more coming soon!!!

+Please ask DaBoltGod#0001 (on discord to use this bot for redistribution purposes)